99zano/GPD_P2Max-Opencore_0.8.5/README.md

 # GPD P2 Max Monterey Hackintosh
-GPD P2 Max Opencore Efi folder, tested with monterey 12.5.1 and 12.6
+GPD P2 Max Opencore Efi folder, tested with Monterey 12.5.1 and 12.6

 ## Requierements
 You need to set the DVMT Pre-Allocated from 32M to 64M and to unlock the CFG Lock for enabling native power management *(see notes)*